gavinlyonsrepo/RpiMotorLib/Documentation/Servo_pigpio.md

 ------------------------------------

 Should Work on any servo with 20mS duty cycle or 50Hz frequency, tested on.

-Tower pro Digital micro servo SG90
+Tower pro Digital micro servo SG90.
-Hitec HS422 servo
-Tower pro MG996R Servo
-(Check if your servo has a range of 0-180 degrees and matches the freq/duty cycle specifications, most should)
+(Check if your servo has a range of 0-180 degrees and matches the freq/duty cycle specifications, most should).

-Datasheet SG90 Datasheet Hs422 Datasheet MG996R

 The following HW description applies to the ultra common SG90 servo.

 The servo has 3 wires one for gnd(brown) 5v power(red) and signal(orange/yellow).